cloud-orgz/webapp/README.md

 ## Step 1: SSH into Your CentOS Server

 Start by SSH'ing into your CentOS server with the following command.
-Replace the key location and server IP address as per your setup:
+Replace the key location and server IP address as per your setup :

 ```
 ssh -i /path/to/key root@{ipAddress}